localstack/docs/content/en/user-guide/aws/docdb/index.md

 When defining a port to access the container, an available port on the host machine will be selected, that means there is no pre-defined port range by default.

-Using the flag `DOCDB_PROXY_CONTAINER=1` the default behavior changes and the container will be started as proxied container.
-Meaning a port from the [pre-defined port]({{< ref "/references/external-ports" >}}) range will be chosen, and when using lambda, you can use `LOCALSTACK_HOSTNAME` to connect to the instance.

 {{< alert title="Information" color="success">}}
 MongoDB is a popular open-source, document-oriented NoSQL database that provides high scalability, flexibility, and performance for modern application development.
 It belongs to the family of